GiulianoDiLorenzo/Jacob-SuperCollier/README.md

 ## Project's limitations

-As of now, the JUCE code receives correctly the Processing's OSC messages but no modifications occurs in the plugin's GUI, only SuperCollider is effectively responsive to the dancer.
+As of now, the JUCE code correctly receives the Processing's OSC messages but no modifications occur in the plugin's GUI, only SuperCollider is effectively responsive to the dancer.
 Moreover, the accelerometer we used for this project is actually closer to a gyroscope.
 The dancer's movements are not interpreted as we'd like them to be.
 Indeed, the sensor's inclination is the prevalent modifier.

 The heart rate we used also seems to read BPM values lower than 75.
 Indeed, after several trials, the detected value never exceeded 75 BPM even when the dancer was cardiacally stressed.